TarangKh/Unique-Sum-Pairs-Problem/ProblemStatement.md

 Hard difficulty problem solved in C++

 Problem Statement:
-Given an integer array sorted int increasing order of N size and an integer X, find the number of unique pairs that exist whose abslute sum is exactly X.
+Given an integer vector arrray[] sorted int increasing order of N size and an integer X, find the number of unique pairs that exist whose abslute sum is exactly X.

 Sample Input 1: [1, 2, 3, 4, 6],  X = 7